tekumara/notes/determined-ai.md

 * [determined-master](https://github.com/determined-ai/determined/tree/master/master)

 They are connected by a docker bridge network.
-The master UI is served on http://localhost:8080 with user `admin` and no password.
+The master UI is served on http://localhost:8080 with user `admin` or `determined` with no password.

 To stop the local install: